Joint Health and Safety Committee (JHSC)

-Firstly, the aim of this committee is to identify potential hazards and flagging them before they become a bigger issue.
+Firstly, the purpose of joint health and safety committee is to identify potential hazards and flag them before they become a bigger issue.
 The JHSC committee, which is comprised of worker as well as employer representatives, is an advisory body that makes recommendations to their employer about potential safety gaps and offers guidance to the best of their ability.
 Secondly, a joint initiative ensures that everything possible is done to mitigate risk of injury or illness that may arise from workplace health & safety hazards.
 As a result, the designated worker member is expected to inspect the workplace at least once a month and report it back to the committee for further action.

 Which workplaces need Joint Health and Safety Committee Training?

 The Occupational Health and Safety Act (OSHA) in Ontario recommends to have qualified Joint Health & Safety Committee personnel in companies with 20 or more employees.
 In addition, the members are trusted with the responsibilities of assessing possible hazards, ensuring that the workplace is operating in accordance with occupational health and safety law, coming up with a workplace safety plan, and much more.
 So, these members are seen as the driving force to ensure a safe and secure work environment for all.
 The following table lays out the number of JHSC members required by law based on the size of a company.
 This table was derived from the Ontario government website.

 The Chief Prevention Officer (CPO) of the Ministry of Labour (MOL) has approved 4S Consulting as the first training provider to deliver Joint Health and Safety Committee training completely online!